Nation of Debt: NZ's highly leveraged homes

 "The housing market has softened and that has put the brakes on."

-But Ranchhod says with the official cash rate expected to be cut further and a proposed capital gains tax off the table, he expects property prices to pick up and that to result in more consumer borrowing.
+But Ranchhod says because the official cash rate is expected to be cut further and a proposed capital gains tax is off the table, he expects property prices to pick up and that to result in more consumer borrowing.

 "As the housing market picks up we expect to see the New Zealand spending appetite pick up."